 The space of the room was a little different though.
 I think this was due to the room being located at the end of the corridor.
 With Premier Inn, especially if you have stayed in one before then you know what to expect in terms of standard and facilities.

 First up is the bed and what a comfortable bed it was.
+I didn’t even need to use my trusty self-inflating travel mat.
 The low position of the bed would suit people who transfer to and from their wheelchair.
 There were bedside tables and lamps on each side of the bed and an emergency pull cord on one side.
 Unfortunately, there were no power sockets so charging your power wheelchair and mobile next to you in bed would not be possible.
 This could also be a problem if you require medical equipment during the night plugged in beside the bed.

 Our accessible room was quite spacious and even had a sofa bed.
 This would be perfect if you travelled with children and needed to all be in the same room.
 It would also be good for a carer or friend, depending on your situation.